Typhoon Kujira (2009): Preparations

 Early on May 1, PAGASA placed Camarines Norte, Camarines Sur, Albay, Sorsogon, Catanduanes, Masbate, Burias Island and Southern Quezon in Luzon and Northern Samar in Visayas, under Public Storm Warning Signal number 1 which meant that winds off 30–60 km/h (20-35 mph) were expected to affect the provinces within 36 hours.
 They kept the same eight provinces under public storm signal 1 until late the next day, when they placed the Catanduanes under Public Storm Warning Signal number 2, which meant that winds of 60–100 km/h (35-60 mph), were expected to affect the Catanduanes within 24 hours.
 They kept these signals up until later that day, when they lowered them for all provinces.

 Impact

 While in the Philippine area of responsibility, Kujira caused some 625,709,464 worth of damage to crops and livestock in Albay, Camarines Norte, Masbate and Sorsogon.
 It also caused some 102 million pesos worth of damage to communal irrigation systems in the region.
 The NDCC damage report update as of 6am PST May 12 declared 28 dead, one missing and 5 injured.
 Further, 383,457 people in 609 barangays of 60 municipalities and 4 cities in 5 provinces of Region V were affected by the storm.
-Damages are worth PhP1,228,422,344 Million or PhP1.228 billion of which PhP625,709,464 were in agriculture and PhP529,525,000 in infrastructure.
+A total of ₱686.3 million (US$14.3 million) was reported, with agricultural damage being ₱545.7 million and infrastructure damage being ₱140.7 million.
 Houses destroyed were at 2,387, of which 138 were total and 2,249 partial.